Skip to content

 Metal Scraper

 This set is great for starters.
-You get your basic tools every potter needs to throw on the wheel with (needle tool, wooden rib, and modeling tool, wire clay cutter, metal rib, loop, ribbon tool, and sponge) plus a whole a lot more.
+You get the basic tools every potter needs to throw on the wheel – (needle tool, wooden rib, modeling tool, wire clay cutter, metal rib, loop, ribbon tool, and sponge), plus a whole a lot more.

 Quality: